We're here to create joyful, life-enhancing experiences for young people in Wales, and enable them to tell their stories and be creative.

 Together Stronger: With the very generous support of the Paul Hamlyn Foundation, this programme has been able to nurture young people throughout the Rhondda with activities, events and taster sessions; from radio broadcast training to theatre workshops.
 We’ve been working with Rhondda-based charity Valleys Kids to deliver this over a number of years.

 Creative Voice: This unique six-week programme offers young people a platform to explore their interests, express themselves, build creative confidence and share their narrative through practical learning.
 From creative writing to filmmaking and radio production, the course provides the space to learn, make and create.
+Take a look at our latest courses.

 Technical apprenticeships: Due to the scale of our commercial programme, we’re able to give young people the chance to learn technical production skills and prepare them for their first job in the theatre or live events industry.
 Graduates receive a Level 3 apprenticeship accredited by Cardiff and the Vale College and a Bronze Award from the Association of British Theatre Technicians.